formalmethods/formalmethods.github.io/_posts/2017-09-20-machine-precise-verification-of-lustre-specifications.md

     <script data-plotly="robertobruttomesso:34" sharekey-plotly="F5sMHzkyh5MyqWYyGbBEET" src="https://plot.ly/embed.js" async></script>
 </div>

-The following scatter-plot reports the runtimes on INVALID benchmarks (those that were reported as Invalid by at least one tool):
+The following scatter-plot reports the runtimes on INVALID benchmarks (those that were reported as Invalid by at least one tool).
+Basically this is a comparison of the two BMC algorithms of Luke and Intrepyd.
+The plot indeed shows a similar performance for the two tools, with Intrepyd being slighly faster.

 <div>
     <a href="https://plot.ly/~robertobruttomesso/30/?share_key=FwHko4IEqw25dWedsImfWr" target="_blank" title="intrepyd-vs-luke-invalid" style="display: block; text-align: center;"><img src="https://plot.ly/~robertobruttomesso/30.png?share_key=FwHko4IEqw25dWedsImfWr" alt="intrepyd-vs-luke-invalid" style="max-width: 100%;width: 700px;"  width="700" onerror="this.onerror=null;this.src='https://plot.ly/404.png';" /></a>
     <script data-plotly="robertobruttomesso:30" sharekey-plotly="FwHko4IEqw25dWedsImfWr" src="https://plot.ly/embed.js" async></script>
 </div>

-The following scatter-plot reports the runtimes on VALID benchmarks (those that were reported as Invalid by at least one tool):
+The following scatter-plot reports the runtimes on VALID benchmarks (those that were reported as Invalid by at least one tool).
+This plot is particularly interesting because it is comparing TI and BR engines (the only two ones that can prove a design Valid in Luke and Intrepyd respectively).
+We notice that BR is generally slower on small benchmarks, but overall it can solve more designs than TI.
+We believe that BR can solve those designs that are not provably inductive by TI.
+This suggests that TI and BR are complementary teqniques.
+We believe that an implementation of TI in Intrepyd, run in parallel with BR, would be a perfect combo for proving design validity.

 <div>
     <a href="https://plot.ly/~robertobruttomesso/32/?share_key=P9EyQuHh0kzYCBXBzkoJNx" target="_blank" title="intrepyd-vs-luke-valid" style="display: block; text-align: center;"><img src="https://plot.ly/~robertobruttomesso/32.png?share_key=P9EyQuHh0kzYCBXBzkoJNx" alt="intrepyd-vs-luke-valid" style="max-width: 100%;width: 700px;"  width="700" onerror="this.onerror=null;this.src='https://plot.ly/404.png';" /></a>